ZhouYuxuanYX/Hierarchical-Speculative-Decoding/README.md

 | **EAGLE-3H (Ours)**  | **3.55 (+4.4%)** | **80.49 (+12.4%)** |

-For EAGLE integration setup, see the [EAGLE repository](https://github.com/SforAiD/LLM-Eagle) and the `EAGLE-hsd/` directory in this repo.
+For EAGLE integration setup, see the `EAGLE-hsd/` directory in this repo.

 ```bash
 cd EAGLE-3H